louismullie/temp-data/markdown_final/9376de38-3b67-edb6-dfbf-e3afed86cdff.md

 ### Management guidelines for children with thyroid nodules and differentiated thyroid cancer [^1630c082].
 Pediatrics (2018).
 Medium credibility.

-Recommendation 14(B)—postoperative hypocalcemia management using intact parathyroid hormone (iPTH) testing states that the early incorporation of calcium and calcitriol in patients at high risk for hypocalcemia may decrease the risks of symptomatic hypocalcemia, and postoperative iPTH measurement may be used to help predict which patients would benefit from more intensive monitoring and treatment; a postoperative iPTH level of <10–15 pg/mL correlates with an increased risk to develop clinically significant hypocalcemia, and the recommendation rating is B.
+Recommendation 14(B) — postoperative hypocalcemia management using intact parathyroid hormone (iPTH) testing states that the early incorporation of calcium and calcitriol in patients at high risk for hypocalcemia may decrease the risks of symptomatic hypocalcemia, and postoperative iPTH measurement may be used to help predict which patients would benefit from more intensive monitoring and treatment; a postoperative iPTH level of < 10–15 pg/mL correlates with an increased risk to develop clinically significant hypocalcemia, and the recommendation rating is B.

 ---

 ### American Thyroid Association statement on postoperative hypoparathyroidism: diagnosis, prevention, and management in adults [^f7747f23].
 Thyroid (2018).
 Medium credibility.

-American Thyroid Association postoperative hypoparathyroidism—risk factors, thresholds, and management are summarized as follows: Hypoparathyroidism occurs when a low intact parathyroid hormone (PTH) level is accompanied by hypocalcemia.
+American Thyroid Association postoperative hypoparathyroidism — risk factors, thresholds, and management are summarized as follows: Hypoparathyroidism occurs when a low intact parathyroid hormone (PTH) level is accompanied by hypocalcemia.
 Risk factors for post-thyroidectomy hypoparathyroidism include bilateral thyroid operations, autoimmune thyroid disease, central neck dissection, substernal goiter, surgeon inexperience, and malabsorptive conditions.
-Measurement of intraoperative or early postoperative PTH levels following thyroidectomy can help guide patient management, and in general, a postoperative PTH level ≤15 pg/mL indicates increased risk for acute hypoparathyroidism.
+Measurement of intraoperative or early postoperative PTH levels following thyroidectomy can help guide patient management, and in general, a postoperative PTH level ≤ 15 pg/mL indicates increased risk for acute hypoparathyroidism.
 Effective management of mild to moderate potential or actual postoperative hypoparathyroidism can be achieved by administering either empiric/prophylactic oral calcium and vitamin D, selective oral calcium and vitamin D based on rapid postoperative PTH level(s), or serial serum calcium levels as a guide for supplementation; for more severe hypocalcemia, inpatient management may be necessary.
 Permanent hypoparathyroidism has long-term consequences for both objective and subjective well-being, and should be prevented whenever possible.

 ---